mannat244/resume2web/README.md

 - Generates a static HTML page ready for download.

 ## Deployment Limitations on Vercel
 Due to Vercel's limitations on writing to disk, **this project will NOT run properly on a deployed Vercel link**.
 The rendering process requires saving and modifying files temporarily, which is restricted in Vercel's serverless environment.
+But now you can use the resume2web cloud version deployed at https://resume2webcloud.vercel.app

 ### **To Run This Project Locally:**
 1. **Clone the repository:**